 Limit Exercise During The Day’s Hottest Hours

-Look at the weather forecast and plan your walks around cooler parts of the day, such as in the morning or evening.
+Look at the weather forecast and plan your walks around cooler parts of the day, such as in the morning or late evening.
 If your dog must be outside during warmer temperatures, try to focus their energy on low-exertion activities, such as filling a Kong dog toy with their favorite PPFC meal topper!
 Fill it up, stick it in the freezer, and give it to your dog outside for a time consuming, delicious, cooling activity.
 Think of it as a doggy popsicle -- but healthier!

 Other Considerations For Dog Safety During The Summer

 Have you ever walked on a sandy beach and had the bottoms of your feet burned?
 So has your dog!
 If a surface feels hot to the touch on your skin, it’s going to feel hot on your dog’s paw pads.
 Bring a set of dog booties to protect your dog’s feet in any situation -- we like getting our booties from PNW-based Ruffware!